We Welcome Your Application to Join Us!

 There’s something special about the Northwest — perhaps that’s why it has inspired so much local lore.
 As you travel among pines and foggy islands, you’ll be sure to hear stories of magic and monsters.

 But more importantly, you’ll make your own stories.
-You’ll backpack through North Cascades National Park, playing games while passing by roaring rivers and through stately trees.
+You’ll backpack through the Cascade mountains, playing games while passing by roaring rivers and through stately trees.
 You’ll kayak around the San Juan Islands, spotting wildlife and swapping stories on foggy beaches.
-And you’ll learn to rock climb with the help of professional guides, learning basics skills and exploring Washington’s Cascade Range.

 But at the end of the day, it’s not about the landscape.
 It’s about the memories you make, and the friendships that form, and the stories you tell when you get back home.
 For three weeks, your group becomes your family, and the bonds you form will last long beyond the boundaries of a single summer.